 Presbyterianism originated in 16th-century France through the influence and ministry of John Calvin.
 It subscribes to Calvinist and Reformed theology.
 Methodism originated in 18th-century England through the influence and ministry of John Wesley.
 It subscribes to Arminian theology.
 Both are Protestant.

-What are the important differences in what Presbyterians and Methodists believe and practice?
-What doctrines do they agree about and where do they differ?
+What are the essential differences in what Presbyterians and Methodists believe and practice?
+What doctrines do they agree about, and where do they differ?
 What challenges is each tradition facing in the 21st century?
 What are the largest denominations in each tradition in the 21st century?
 Keep reading to learn more.

-Presbyterian and Methodist both reject Catholic doctrines such as the authority of the papacy, communing with saints who are no longer living on Earth, including Mary the mother of Jesus, and transubstantiation, which teaches that the bread and cup at communion literally turns into the body and blood of Christ.
+Presbyterians and Methodists both reject Catholic doctrines such as the authority of the papacy, communing with saints who are no longer living on Earth, including Mary, the mother of Jesus, and transubstantiation, which teaches that the bread and cup at communion literally turn into the body and blood of Christ.

 OVERVIEW | Presbyterian | Methodist |